TimFenwick15/esp-home-dashboard/README.md

 ## credentials.h
 esp/credentials.h must exist for the Arduino code to compile.
 A credentials.example.h is included.
 Enter your WiFi name and password in this file, leaving the "" in place, and rename this file to credentials.h.

+credentials.h also includes a weather API URL.
+The weather API being used is OpenWeatherMap.
+The url should be:

+http://api.openweathermap.org/data/2.5/forecast?q={your location},uk&APPID={your API key}

+where {your location} and {your API key} are replaced with your details.
+More information on this can be found at https://openweathermap.org/api

 ## Build process
 - index.html is minified
 - Template text is replaced with a struct member so the ESP can send the complete webpage